shakacode/react-webpack-rails-tutorial/client/README.md

 Running linter:
 ===========================

 Soon to be in gulpfile....but gulp-eslint depends on eslint depends on

 ```
     "eslint-plugin-react": "^2.0.2",
 ```

-So don't use `npm run gulp lint` yet.
+So don't use `yarn run gulp lint` yet.

 For now:

     bin/lint

 Or (from either top level or within `client` directory)

-    npm run lint
+    yarn run lint

 Updating Node Dependencies
 ===========================

 ```
-npm install -g npm-check-updates
+yarn global add npm-check-updates
 ```

 Then run this to update the dependencies (starting at the top level).

 ```
 # Make sure you are in the top directory, then run:
 cd client
-rm npm-shrinkwrap.json
-npm-check-updates -u
+ncu -u
-npm install
-npm prune
-npm shrinkwrap
+yarn upgrade
 ```

-Then confirm that the hot reload server and the rails server both work fine.
-You may have to delete `node_modules` and `npm-shrinkwrap.json` and then run `npm shrinkwrap`.

-Note: `npm prune` is required before running `npm shrinkwrap` to remove dependencies that are no longer needed after doing updates.

 Adding Node Modules
 =====================================